Arizona Gardening Has Its Challenges

 Drape material so it meets the ground around the edge of the plant in order to trap warm air and any heat radiating from the ground.
 N-Sulate frost cloth does have about a 30% shade factor, so although it can be left on for several days in a row, do not leave it on the plants the entire winter or long periods of time.

-Arizona Gardening Tips By Month – December
+Arizona Gardening Tips by Month – December

 The first half of December is normally fairly mild.
 Colder weather is more likely during the second half of the month.
 Any frost sensitive plants in containers should have been brought in under cover of a patio.
 Be sure to use frost protection to plants that can’t with stand colder temps.
 Use a material such as N-Sulate, burlap or old sheets; never use plastic as it causes plants to burn where they come into contact with it.